-The next of the photos was taken in 1909 and has 3 members from the same Hopley family as Terry Hopley, the band’s current spokesperson.
+The next of the photos was taken in 1909 and has 3 members from the same Hopley family as Chloe Hopley, one of our horn players.
 Mr Langwin is on the big drum and he appears to have press ganged his two sons into the party too ..nothing changes, eh?

 The uniform developed over the years, from flat caps and Sunday best, to a formal uniform complete with a hat and sash.

 By the time 1910 came, in addition to sporting some impressive moustaches, the band committee had grown to approx. the same size as the playing band.

 Thankfully today the band is made up exclusively of playing members, plus a few parents to help out.
 It is great to see the tradition of young musicians has been part of Frodsham silver Band since it earliest incarnation.